aegis-bot/SoundRead-project/README.md

 # SoundRead Project
 SoundRead is a melody and lyrics transcription web service that takes advantage of the modern ML to churn out accurate lyrics.
-This program uses a web application frontend (Using Angular) and a backend server using Flasks.
+This program uses a web application frontend (Using Angular) and a backend server using Flask.
 To get started, you need to run both the frontend and the backend.
 ## Frontend
 - Make sure you have angular installed.
 To install in the Terminal, navigate to frontend folder and run ``npm install - g @angular/cli``.